mausha/Getting-Cleaning-Data-Week-4-Course-Project/README.md

 * **"Getting-Cleaning-Data-Week-4-Course-Project.Rproj"** - the RStudio project file
 * **"README.html"** - the HTML version of this file generated from the R markdown version
 * **"README.md"** - the R markdown version of this README file which describes the contents of the git repository and the relationship between the files
-* **"run_analysis.R"** - the R script that processed the original source data in order to produce the new tidy data set contained in the the "Getting-Cleaning-Data-Course-Tidy-Data.txt" text file.
+* **"run_analysis.R"** - the R script that processed the original source data in order to produce the new tidy data set contained in the "Getting-Cleaning-Data-Course-Tidy-Data.txt" text file.
 * **"UCI HAR Dataset"** - the directory containing all of the original source data (the contents from the "getdata_projectfiles_UCI HAR Dataset.zip" file).